 Asparagus is native to most of Europe, western Asia and northern Africa.
-Asparagus was first cultivated about 2,500 years ago in Greece, and it’s a Greek word that means stalk or shoot.
+It was first cultivated about 2,500 years ago in Greece, and it’s a Greek word that means stalk or shoot.

-There are three main varieties of asparagus: American and British, which is green; French, which is purple; and Spanish and Dutch, which is white.
+There are three main varieties of asparagus: American/British, which is green; French, which is purple; and Spanish/Dutch, which is white.
 The most common type of asparagus is green; the white asparagus is more delicate and is difficult to harvest; the purple asparagus is smaller and fruitier in flavor.

 White asparagus is actually grown in the absence of sunlight to prevent chlorophyll from developing.
-Some studies have found the highest antioxidant activity to be in green asparagus and the lowest in white asparagus.
+Some studies have found the highest antioxidant activity to be in green asparagus and the lowest in white.

 Below is asparagus nutrition information for one cup of raw asparagus, according to the USDA: